mj163163/PrecOnco/README.md

 Fig4b folder contains predictions obtianed on TCGA test dataset using best AutoML model and code for computing survival on these predictions.
 Fig4d-f folder contains codes for evaluating our model using external Wagle, Nikhil, et al. dataset.
 For drug response prediction we have used SKCM as a cancer type.

-5. Supplementary directory contains for reproducing supplementary figures.
+5. Supplementary directory contains codes for reproducing supplementary figures.

 Some notes